Otilio Warrington: Entertainment career

-Bizcocho
+Early years

-Encouraged by Mr. Muñiz's challenge, Warrington returned to school and graduated from Central High School of Santurce in mid-late 1960s; he then went back to Mr. Muñiz to take him up on his earlier offer.
+Encouraged by Muñiz's challenge, Warrington returned to school and graduated from Central High School of Santurce in mid-late 1960s; he then went back to Muñiz to take him up on his earlier offer.
+While he resumed his job polishing boots, the producer summoned him to the studio in order to appear in the debuting military comedy.
 Tommy Muñiz kept his word and let Otilio assist in the TV show "El Special de Corona" (The Corona Special).
-Thus, Warrington became the "first" black Puerto Rican male comedian to be regularly featured on a local TV program.
-One of the show's sections involved a group of "wacky" soldiers and included José Miguel Agrelot and Jacobo Morales.
+He made his television debut on August 22, 1967, at the age of 16, having been given the stagename of "Bizcocho" as a placeholder.
+Thus, Warrington became the first black Puerto Rican male comedian to be regularly featured on a local TV program.
+Nervous and inexperienced, his first scene was shot six times.
+One of the show's sections involved a group of "wacky" soldiers and included José Miguel Agrelot (as "Sargento Manteca) and Jacobo Morales.
 When Otilio joined the group, Morales baptized him as "Soldier Bizcocho" (Cake), a nickname that would remain with him for the rest of his life.